Parry Family

 Go to our Grant Programme for more information about what we fund and who we support together with how you should apply.

 Our pipeline continues to grow but great submissions are always welcome.
-New approved applications could receive funding in 2024/25 starting on 1 July 2024.
+New approved applications could receive funding in 2025/26 or the following year.
 Plan ahead and apply early.